CrossFit & The UFC: A Case Study

 TWEETS OF THE WEEK đŸŁ

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Paddle—a merchant of record, managing payments, tax and compliance needs—we use their ProfitWell tool.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Superpower*—a tool used by founders, leaders, athletes and more to optimise their health using AI.

 beehiiv: We use beehiiv to send all of our newsletters.